 How to be an autonomy-supportive parent

-Giving up parental control over children triggers a strong fear in many parents.
+Giving up absolute control over children contradicts many people’s different parenting styles and philosophies.
+It can trigger a strong fear in parents.

 Being autonomy-supportive is not being permissive.
 It doesn’t mean letting children do whatever they want.
-Parents who support their children’s autonomy also provide guidance, reason, and an environment conducive to learning14.
+Parents who support their children’s autonomy also provide guidance, reasoning, and an environment conducive to learning19.

 Studies show that the following steps are essential to providing autonomy support to children for their academic success.